BourgeoisBear/amdacli/README.md

 If COMMAND(s) are given, runs each command against each HOST (i.e. camera), then terminates.
 If no commands are provided, starts in interactive mode, where commands can be supplied from the console.
+Ctrl-d exits interactive mode.

 OPTION
   -a    always prepend hostname to results (even when there is only one host)